mestia/cellxgene-proxy-docker-demo/README.md

 Openldap is based on <https://github.com/osixia/docker-openldap>
 See the docker-compose.yaml file for the environment vars and other config options

 <a id="org69a72a2"></a>

 # Apache2 reverse proxy

 Based on <https://salsa.debian.org/mestia/docker-debian-base-apache>

+Same, see the docker-compose for more details.

 <a id="org7d25c22"></a>

 # cellxgene-gateway

-See the docker file, uses python3.9 since cellxgene currently crashes with python3.11 added logout option for the better integration
+See the Dockerfile, uses python3.9 since cellxgene currently crashes with python3.11.

+Added logout option for the better integration